Deflex

-Deflex, also known as Super Deflex, Deflex V, and Made In France, is an arcade puzzle game developed by Jeff Minter.
-The first version, developed in 1981 for the VIC-20 and Commodore PET, is the first Llamasoft game ever produced.
+Deflex, also known as Made In France, is an action game developed by Jeff Minter.
+The versions for the VIC-20 and Commodore PET in 1981 were the first games by Minter's own Llamasoft.

 Gameplay

 The gameplay in all versions follows the same basic mechanic.
 A ball bounces around the screen, moving in cardinal directions only and bouncing off at 180 degrees when it strikes the side of the screen.
 By pressing a key (or moving the joystick or touching the touchscreen), the player can cause a paddle to appear at the ball's current location, making the ball immediately bounce off the paddle and turn either left or right.
 Once placed, a paddle remains on screen, forcing the ball into more and more complex bouncing patterns.
 In addition, whenever the ball strikes a paddle, the paddle's direction is reversed.
 The objective of the game is to guide the ball to touch a randomly placed target that appears on screen.
 When the target is touched, score is awarded and a new target is placed, although all existing paddles remain.
 The player loses the game if a target is not touched within a time limit.